-On 18 November 2010, I was elected a Fellow of the Royal Society of Arts (RSA) in recognition of my role in establishing the Bauman Institute at the University of Leeds.
+On 18 November 2010, I was elected a Fellow of the Royal Society of Arts, Manufactures and Commerce (FRSA).

-My primary research focus is on the social and political consequences of consumerism in a global age, specifically how individual freedom and choice can be reconciled with the challenge of creating fairer, more resilient, and more sustainable societies around the world.
+My primary research focus is on the social and political consequences of consumerism and marketization in neoliberal societies.
+I am interested in the capture and translation of the social world into economic interests, specifically how individual freedom is reduced to market choice and how this can be reconciled with the challenge of creating fairer, more resilient, and more sustainable societies around the world.

-I am currently working on a number of related projects, examples of which include:
+I am currently working on a number of related research projects, examples of which include:

-I am Principal Investigator for the CRISES project, which will explore the concept of ‘community resilience’ at three levels: i) theoretically, ii) as an emerging policy framework and iii) as it is experienced ‘on the ground’, which we will explore through ethnographic fieldwork.
-In particular, we will focus on the promotion within the community resilience agenda of new forms of democratic finance, in this case a renewable energy infrastructure in the Swansea Bay area of South Wales.
+Working with Dr Katy Wright, I am Principal Investigator for the CRISES project, which explores the concept of ‘community resilience’ at three levels: i) theoretically, ii) as an emerging policy framework and iii) as it is experienced ‘on the ground’, which we will explore through ethnographic fieldwork.
+In particular, this research has focused upon the role of corporate actors in the promotion and potential realisation of community resilience, in this case through observing the public engagement strategy of a renewable energy infrastructure in the Swansea Bay area of South Wales.